Teless/ChiefMastermind/README.md

 {Status}
 ```

-Join a game response contains the following states:
+Join a game method's response contains the following states:
 - SUCCESS: The player joinned the game with success
 - GAME_NOT_FOUND: The game was not found
 - GAME_FULL: The game is full